0danteh/Bug-Bounty-Utilities/README.md

 ![rome](https://github.com/dante-tech/Bug-Bounty-Utilities/assets/148709693/13fc6ae4-a2fc-4ff0-9207-d128310968d5)

-Post Scriptum: you and only you are responsible for the actions you will do with the following sources, me and anyone who contributes to this repo is not responsible for any actions done by third-party.
+**Post Scriptum**: you and only you are responsible for the actions you will do with the following sources, me and anyone who contributes to this repo is not responsible for any actions done by third-party.